SamCrabtree/Clear_Comm/README.md

 1. Create a class, then create at least one object of that class and populate it with data.
 The value of at least one object must be used somewhere in your code.

 This is taken care of by the use of Classes undeneath the file models.py.
-Both the Property and notes file store this
+Both the Property and notes file have multiple variables containing user inputted data which is recorded and then displayed on both the admin side of DJANGO and the front facing web pages.

 2. Create a dictionary or list and populate it with several values, retrieve at least one value, and use it in your program.

 This requirement is met by using three list's (Type_Choices, Status_Choices, & Note_Choices) contatining tuple values in the models.py file.

-3.
+3. Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.

-Connects to an external API
+These requirements are met